voucherifyio/voucherify-openapi/docs/guides/development/Fraud-Prevention-Mechanisms.md

 One way of preventing fraud can be achieved by setting thresholds for failed code redemption attempts.
 This way, you can automatically lock out or temporarily suspend users after a certain number of unsuccessful tries.
 This simple yet effective strategy helps safeguard against brute force attacks.

+Another solution is to focus on email and customer verification, and it can be achieved by:
+- disabling the use of aliases in email addresses during the registration process
+- using lowercase only to rule out matching problems in your database and ensuring you don't have unintended duplicates
+- blacklisting certain email domains
+- requiring account verification via email or SMS

 ### External services

 Third-party platforms, advanced artificial intelligence, and specialized tools are some of the methods for a robust fraud prevention strategy.